dataluscorp/browser/tools/sanitizer/docs/memory_sanitizer.rst

 You can find precompiled binaries for LLVM/Clang on `the LLVM releases page <https://releases.llvm.org/download.html>`__.

-Building Firefox
+Building Datalus
 ~~~~~~~~~~~~~~~~

 .. warning::

-   **Warning: Running Firefox with MemorySanitizer would require all
+   **Warning: Running Datalus with MemorySanitizer would require all
    external dependencies to be built with MemorySanitizer as well.
 To
    our knowledge, this has never been attempted yet, so the build
    configuration provided here is untested and without an appropriately